mozilla/mozilla-schema-generator/README.md

 [BigQuery has a hard limit of ten thousand columns on any single table](https://cloud.google.com/bigquery/quotas).
 This library can take that limitation into account by splitting schemas into multiple tables, although so far we have been able to avoid this complication.
 We retain schema splitting support here as an option to use in the future.
+The option is currently disabled.

 When a schema is split, each
 table has some common information duplicated in every table, and then a set